danthegoodman1/EpicEpoch/README.md

 To ensure that this node is the leader, a linearizable read across the cluster must take place, but many requests can share this via request collapsing.

-## Performance testing
+## Performance testing (HTTP/1.1)

-Using k6 on a 200 core C3D from GCP, running all 3 instances and the test, the following was observed:
+Using k6 on a 200 core C3D from GCP, running all 3 instances and the test, the following was observed.

+k6 was not able to test with HTTP/2 cleartext unfortunately, so the performance is greatly degraded.

 ### Simple test (buffer 10k)